-- (i) In unusual circumstances specified in this subparagraph, the time limits prescribed in either clause (i) or clause (ii) of subparagraph (A) may extended by written notice to the person making such request setting forth the unusual circumstances for such extension the date on which determination is expected to be dispatched.
-No such notice shall specify a date that would result in an extension for more than ten working days, except as provided ofclause (ii) this subparagraph. - (ii) With respect to a request for which a written notice under clause (i) extends the time limits prescribed under clause (i) of subparagraph (A), the agency shall notify the person making the request if the request cannot be processed within the time limit specified in that clause and shall provide the person an opportunity to limit the scope of the request so that it may be processed within that time limit or an opportunity to arrange with the agency an alternative time frame for processing the request or a modified request.
-To aid the requester. each agency make available its FOIA Public Liaison, who shall assist in the resolution of any disputes between the requester and the agency, and notify the requester of the right of the requester to seek dispute resolution services from the Office of Government Information Services.
-Refusal by the person to reasonably modify the request or arrange such an alternative time frame shall be considered as а factor determining whether exceptional circumstances exist for purposes of subparagraph (C).
+- (B) - (i) In unusual circumstances as specified in this subparagraph, the time limits prescribed in either clause (i) or clause (ii) of subparagraph (A) may be extended by written notice to the person making such request setting forth the unusual circumstances for such extension the date on which and ล determination is expected to be dispatched.
+No such notice shall specify a date that would result in an extension for more than ten working days, except as provided of in clause (ii) this subparagraph. - (ii) With respect to a request for which a written notice under clause (i) extends the time limits prescribed under clause (i) of subparagraph (A), the agency shall notify the person making the request if the request cannot be processed within the time limit specified in that clause and shall provide the person an opportunity to limit the scope of the request so that it may be processed within that time limit or an opportunity to arrange with the agency an alternative time frame for processing the request or a modified request.
+To aid the requester. each agency shall make available its FOIA Public Liaison, who shall assist in the resolution of anv disputes between the requester and the agency, and notify the requester of the right of the requester to seek dispute resolution services from the Office of Government Information Services.
+Refusal by the person to reasonably modify the request or arrange such an alternative time frame shall be considered as ล factor in determining whether exceptional circumstances exist for purposes of subparagraph (C).